List of Death Note characters: Minoru Tanaka

 Minoru Tanaka (田中実, Tanaka Minoru) is the new possessor of the Death Note and the main protagonist of the one-shot sequel chapter The a-Kira Story (also titled Death Note: Special One Shot), where he decides to auction off the Death Note instead of using it.
 Having Ryuk go out to send his instructions to Sakura TV, he creates a hashtag to auction off the Death Note, ultimately leading to world governments bidding on the Death Note, ultimately getting the United States to bid ten trillion dollars for it, while various law enforcement agencies are out to catch Minoru, whom Near names "A-Kira".
 During that time though, the Shinigami King is infuriated by the idea of the Note itself being for sale, and creates a new rule to the Note.
 After the Note is paid for by depositing the money equally into the savings account of every Japanese person 60 or below, the new rule is revealed to be that anyone involved in the buying or selling of the Death Note will be killed upon fulfillment of the deal.
-The US president (Note: The text does not call him Trump, though Hannah Collins of Comic Book Resources stated "the uncanny likeness to the divisive political figure is hard to miss.") balks at this, and secretly refuses to take ownership of the note (though mentioning he will publicly bluff about having it), and Minoru dies immediately after trying to cash out his payment.
+The US president (Note: The text does not call him Donald Trump, though Hannah Collins of Comic Book Resources stated "the uncanny likeness to the divisive political figure is hard to miss.") balks at this, and secretly refuses to take ownership of the note (though mentioning he will publicly bluff about having it), and Minoru dies immediately after trying to cash out his payment.